ARIS IS NO LONGER SUPPORTED

 With ARIS, you can build an interactive story, tour or game.
 Players can complete quests, collect items, and talk to virtual characters, all while exploring the world around them.get ARIS

 Situated Documentary ARIS (Dilemma 1944)

-Whether your are a beginner, have design questions or want to dive into more complicated technical question you can find help at the ARIS Forums.
+Whether you are a beginner, have design questions, or want to dive into more complicated technical questions, you can find help at the ARIS User Facebook Group

 ARIS works on iOS devices and requires an internet connection to play.
 ARIS consists of three pieces of software.